-PURPOSE: The United Nations General Assembly estatblished 24 April as International Day for Multilateralism and Diplomacy for Peace to Preserve the values of multilateralism and international cooperation, which underpin the UN Charter and the 2030 Agenda for Sustainable Development, is fundamental to promote and support the three pillars of the UN - peace and security, development and human rights.
+PURPOSE: The United Nations General Assembly established 24 April as International Day for Multilateralism and Diplomacy for Peace to Preserve the values of multilateralism and international cooperation, which underpin the UN Charter and the 2030 Agenda for Sustainable Development, is fundamental to promote and support the three pillars of the UN - peace and security, development and human rights.

-FORUM: “Reinvigorate multilateralism for a Better Tomorrow.”
-International Day of Multilateralism and Diplomacy for Peace 2024.
+FORUM: "Multilateralism is part of the United Nations' DNA" International Day of Multilateralism and Diplomacy for Peace 2026.
 As the world gathers to celebrate the achievements of multilateralism and diplomacy, which has its best representation in the United Nations, humanity, and particularly the peoples of the Global South, suffers from the consequences of a global crisis with multiple dimensions, including, among others, in the climate, food, energy and finance fields, which, coupled with the negative impacts of ongoing wars and protracted conflicts, such as the one in the Gaza Strip, is only keeping us off track from honoring our pledge of leaving no one behind and ensuring the attainment, by 2030, of the Sustainable Development Goals (SDGs).
 In many cases, the lack of progress in effectively and comprehensively redressing such challenges and threats, despite being common, although with different levels of intensity, is derived from either of the following ones, which, at its very core, has differing understanding of core values, such as international cooperation and solidarity:

 Lack of willingness to engage, compromise and/or accommodate divergent views, positions and priorities;